mtacker/snowflake-demo/02_github_actions_setup.md

 ## Summary of Steps:
 - Create Snowflake Trial Accounts (DEV/QA/PRD)
 - Laptop configurations (VS Code, Snowflake CLI, Git CLI for managing secrets)
-- Run SQL script to build account roles, deployment database and compute warehouse
+- Create Snowflake database for integration with Github using provided script
-- Configure an environment file for ease of secrets management
+- Create an environment file for ease of updating Github secrets
-- Github setups (create a personal access token and add secrets)
+- Github setups (create a personal access token)
+- Configure Snowflake accounts to be able to connect to Github using provided script
-- Run SQL script to connect Snowflake to your remote git repo
+- Add Snowflake account secrets to remote repository
+- Clone this repo, make code changes (DDL), push to repository and verify your changes are reflected in Snowflake

 ## Step 1: Create Snowflake trial accounts